-London attack: 2 remain in custody for questioning
+London attack: Attacker's influences probed

 Attack victims

-In addition to four deaths, this week's attack injured at least 50 more, 31 of whom needed hospital treatment, Rowley said.
+In addition to four deaths, this week's attack wounded at least 50 others, 31 of whom needed hospital treatment, Rowley said.
 Two people are in critical condition, and another has life-threatening injuries.

-Two police officers who were injured as the attacker plowed through crowds walking across Westminster Bridge also remain hospitalized with "very significant" injuries, Rowley said.
+Two police officers also remain hospitalized with significant injuries, Rowley said.
+They were injured as the attacker plowed through crowds walking across Westminster Bridge.

 American tourist Kurt Cochran and college administrator Aysha Frade, a British citizen with Spanish roots, as well as Palmer died Wednesday.
 A fourth victim, Leslie Rhodes, 75, from Streatham in south London, died Thursday night after his life support was withdrawn, according to the Metropolitan Police.

-Romania's Foreign Ministry said a Romanian woman remained in critical condition after undergoing surgery.
+Romania's Foreign Ministry said a Romanian woman hurt in the attack was in critical condition after surgery.